 By May 2nd, 1986, radioactive particles in the atmosphere, released by the explosion, were detected for the first time in Ireland, in Glasnevin.
 Radioactive materials, predominantly isotopes of caesium and iodine, were deposited across Ireland over the following days, before winds changed, redirecting the radioactive plume back across Europe.
 The deposits of these radioactive isotopes were reportedly heaviest in the midlands and Ulster.
 However, ambient radioactivity in Dublin, for example, increased by 30% during this time.

 While the impact on public health from this was estimated to be minimal, Dr. Mary Dunphy, formerly a member of the Irish Medical Campaign for the prevention of Nuclear War, speaking to The Irish Times in 1996, said that it was impossible to truly assess the possible health effects on the Irish populace as no baseline - for example, a register of miscarriages - existed in Ireland prior to Chernobyl.
-Given that many of the most immediately noticeable effects from exposure to radiation appear in infants, and in infant mortality rates, it was therefore impossible to quantify if it had had a significant and noticeable effect.
-However, it is widely assumed that the impact on public health was minimal.
+Given that many of the most immediately noticeable effects from exposure to radiation appear in infants, and in infant mortality rates, it was therefore impossible to quantify whether there had been a significant, noticeable impact.
+However, it is widely assumed that the effect on public health was minimal.

-Though that does not mean that the threat of damage being inflicted on the Irish public was not considered, and feared.
-Measures were brought in to monitor radiation levels in milk, as, given the speed with which it is transported from farms to cities, was the food product which both, naturally collected the most radioactive materials, and was also the most likely to transfer concentrated amounts of short-lived, but damaging, radioactive isotopes, like iodine, to civilian populations.
+That does not mean however that the threat of damage being inflicted on the Irish public was not considered, and feared.
+Measures were brought in to monitor radiation levels in milk, as, given the speed with which it is transported from farms to cities, was the food product was the most likely to transfer concentrated amounts of short-lived, damaging isotopes, like iodine, to civilian populations.
 The Nuclear Energy Board, set an upper limit on the radioactive levels permissible in milk and other food items, none of which were ever exceeded, despite significant increases in radiation being noted.

 Attention was also given to sheep being farmed in elevated, peaty areas.
-This was due to the fact that peat is poor at binding with radioactive elements that would've collected in such land.
-Consequently it is easier for the sheep to consume radioactive particles, and thus for humans to ingest them when they eat their meat.
+This was due to the fact that peat is poor at binding with radioactive elements that would have collected in such land.
+Consequently, it is easier for sheep in these areas to ingest radioactive particles, and for humans to become contaminated when their meat is consumed.
 In 1996 for example there were still 57 farms in Norther Ireland, containing almost 15,000 sheep that remained designated 'Chernobyl restricted areas' and meat produced in these areas had to undergo mandatory inspection and radiation tests.
 Meat from sheep in these areas which recorded excessively high levels of radiation were not permitted to be distributed for sale.

 In the same article in The Irish Times it was reported that, despite these regulations in Norther Ireland, no such measures existed within the Republic.
 The Department of Agriculture declared that there was no need to implement equivalent measures.
-This was despite the fact that sheep grazing in elevated areas within the Republic were known to contain similarly high levels of radioactive particles, as those within the restricted areas in Northern Ireland - and in some instances, even higher levels.
+This was despite the fact that elevated areas within the Republic, which were used as pastures for sheep, were known to contain similarly high levels of radioactive particles as those within the restricted areas in Northern Ireland - and in some instances, even higher levels.

 While this didn't mean that any of these affected sheep were likely to glow in the dark, or develop some kind of beneficial super power, as - the Chernobyl mini-series has shown us - the effects of radiation exposure are positively less fun than pop culture can make out.

 While, the long-term effects on public health in Ireland were not estimated to be severe, it shows how far-reaching and insidious the threat posed by nuclear accidents can be.
-It shows that the places affected by collateral damage from such a disaster are completely arbitrary, and are in fact largely dictated by that ol' friend of ours, the crutch of polite small-talk; the weather.
-Even places geographically far removed from the centre of such a disaster can still suffer the consequences as radiation does not know borders.
+It illustrates that the places affected by collateral damage from such a disaster are completely arbitrary, and are in fact largely dictated by that ol' friend of ours, the crutch of polite small-talk; the weather.
+Even places geographically far removed from the centre of such a disaster can still be effected, as radiation does not know borders.